-Overnight/multi-day a tivity bes not include the following scenarios:
+Overnight/multi-day activity does not include the following scenarios:

-- patients whose treatment meets the criteria for same day admission - a patient cannot be administratively pre-admitted and sent on leave for a plannia same day μ for dure/treatment scheduled for a future date (e.g for wing day) - 1D short stay admission whose admitted episode spans midnight, but the otherwise would have been regarded as an intended same day admission (or example, admission at 21:00 hours with anticipation of discharge a 02:00 hours).
+- patients whose treatment meets the criteria for same day admission - a patient cannot be administratively pre-admitted and sent on leave for a planned same day procedure/treatment scheduled for a future date (e.g. following day) - ED short stay admission whose admitted episode spans midnight, but who otherwise would have been regarded as an intended same day admission (for example, admission at 21:00 hours with anticipation of discharge at 02:00 hours).